-The idea is to link the AC to an object by placing a hash of that object into the holder field of the AC.
+The idea is to link the AC to an object by placing a hash of that object into the Holder field of the AC.
 For example, this allows production of ACs that are linked to public keys rather than names.
-It also allows production of ACs which contain privileges associated with an executable object such as a Java class.
+It also allows production of ACs that contain privileges associated with an executable object such as a Java class.
 However, this profile only specifies how to use a hash over a public key or PKC.
 That is, conformant ACs MUST NOT use the otherObjectTypes value for the digestedObjectType.

-To link an AC to a public key, the hash must be calculated over the representation of that public key which would be present in a PKC, specifically, the input for the hash algorithm MUST be the DER encoding of a SubjectPublicKeyInfo representation of the key.
-Note: This includes the AlgorithmIdentifier as well as the BIT STRING.
-The rules given in [PKIXPROF] for encoding keys MUST be followed.
+To link an AC to a public key, the hash must be calculated over the representation of that public key, which would be present in a PKC, specifically, the input for the hash algorithm MUST be the DER encoding of a SubjectPublicKeyInfo representation of the key.

+Note: this includes the AlgorithmIdentifier as well as the BIT STRING.
+The rules given in [PKIXALGS] for encoding keys MUST be followed.
 In this case, the digestedObjectType MUST be publicKey and the otherObjectTypeID field MUST NOT be present.

-Note that if the public key value used as input to the hash function has been extracted from a PKC, it is possible that the SubjectPublicKeyInfo from that PKC is NOT the value which should be hashed.
-This can occur if DSA Dss-parms are inherited as described in section 7.3.3 of [PKIXPROF].
+Note that if the public key value used as input to the hash function has been extracted from a PKC, it is possible that the SubjectPublicKeyInfo from that PKC is NOT the value that should be hashed.
+This can occur if Digital Signature Algorithm (DSA) Dssparms are inherited as described in Section 2.3.2 of [PKIXALGS].
 The correct input for hashing in this context will include the value of the parameters inherited from the CA's PKC, and thus may differ from the SubjectPublicKeyInfo present in the PKC.

-Implementations which support this feature MUST be able to handle the representations of public keys for the algorithms specified in section 7.3 of [PKIXPROF].
-In this case, the digestedObjectType MUST be publicKey and the otherObjectTypeID field MUST NOT be present.
+Implementations that support this feature MUST be able to handle the representations of public keys for the algorithms specified in Section 2.3 of [PKIXALGS].

 In order to link an AC to a PKC via a digest, the digest MUST be calculated over the DER encoding of the entire PKC, including the signature value.
-In this case the digestedObjectType MUST be publicKeyCert and the otherObjectTypeID field MUST NOT be present.
+In this case, the digestedObjectType MUST be publicKeyCert and the otherObjectTypeID field MUST NOT be present.

-'''

-7.4 AA Controls
+7.4.
+AA Controls

-'''

-During AC validation a relying party has to answer the question: is this AC issuer trusted to issue ACs containing this attribute?
+During AC validation, a relying party has to answer the question: is this AC issuer trusted to issue ACs containing this attribute?
 The AAControls PKC extension MAY be used to help answer the question.
 The AAControls extension is intended to be used in CA and AC issuer PKCs.

-id-pe-aaControls OBJECT IDENTIFIER ::= { id-pe 6 } AAControls ::= SEQUENCE { pathLenConstraint INTEGER (0..MAX) OPTIONAL, permittedAttrs [0] AttrSpec OPTIONAL, excludedAttrs [1] AttrSpec OPTIONAL, permitUnSpecified BOOLEAN DEFAULT TRUE }
+id-pe-aaControls OBJECT IDENTIFIER ::= { id-pe 6 }

+AAControls ::= SEQUENCE { pathLenConstraint INTEGER (0..MAX) OPTIONAL, permittedAttrs [0] AttrSpec OPTIONAL, excludedAttrs [1] AttrSpec OPTIONAL, permitUnSpecified BOOLEAN DEFAULT TRUE }